Feeding wildlife the no-nuisance way

 What to do if someone else is feeding wildlife and it is causing a nuisance

 The best and most direct solution is often to talk to the person who is feeding the wildlife and discuss some of the points mentioned above.
 If you don’t feel this approach will work—or have tried it unsuccessfully—you could contact your local government, who can provide advice on issues associated with noise, smell, health risks and vermin.

 If the issue raises concerns from a species conservation perspective, you can contact the department, who can provide advice on how to protect it.

 Local governments differ in their local laws and policies regarding wildlife feeding.
 You should check if your council has a local law prohibiting feeding of all native animals, or just certain species (e.g. crows, ibises).
 Councils may also indirectly regulate wildlife feeding where it becomes a source of noise or other nuisance, or when the food provided for the wildlife also attracts vermin.

 The Queensland Government also regulates wildlife feeding under the Nature Conservation Act 1992.
-Feeding a native animal that is dangerous, or that creates an immediate threat to human health and safety, such as a crocodile, is not allowed.
+Under that Act the feeding of a native animal that is dangerous (such as a crocodile), or if the feeding creates an immediate threat to human health and safety (such as feeding birds beside a road in such a way that they interfere with traffic), is not allowed.
 The feeding of animals on a protected area such as a national park is also prohibited.

 Encountering wildlife without feeding